Carlos Ghosn: In the media

 Beginning in November 2001, Ghosn's life story was turned into a superhero comic book series in Japan, titled The True Story of Carlos Ghosn, in the manga comic book Big Comic Superior.
 The series was published as a book in 2002.
 His face has been reproduced both in Lebanese postage stamps and in bento boxes in Japanese restaurants.

 Ghosn is the subject of a number of books in English, Japanese, and French.
 In English, he wrote a bestselling business book called Shift: Inside Nissan's Historic Revival.
 He was the subject of another business book called Turnaround: How Carlos Ghosn Rescued Nissan by David Magee.
 He also provided strategic business commentary and on-the-job lessons to aspiring managers in a book called The Ghosn Factor: 24 Inspiring Lessons From Carlos Ghosn, the Most Successful Transnational CEO by Miguel Rivas-Micoud.

 Netflix in 2022 released a documentary titled Fugitive: The Curious Case of Carlos Ghosn, which chronicles Ghosn's rise, as well as the internal rivalries and tensions he sparked within Nissan-Renault, and his dramatic arrest.
 Apple TV+ released a documentary titled Wanted: The Escape of Carlos Ghosn, in 2023.

+In 2025, Ghosn gave an interview to Al Arabiya, in which when asked about Hezbollah's decline, he said: "As a party, [they're] certainly not [over].
+I think they represent a portion of the population, and in any democracy they should be playing the role."